 William Bartram discovered and described this plant during his travels in 1773-78.
 John Fraser introduced it in England.
 This is a deciduous shrub native to the United States.
 It is ideal for shady locations.

-Aesculus parviflora has palmate leaves, when young they are bronze in color and then they turn green.
+Aesculus parviflora has palmate leaves.
+When leaves are young they are bronze in color, then they turn green.
 In autumn they turn yellow.
-Aesculus parviflora produces erect panicles of white flowers in summer.
+Aesculus parviflora produces erect panicles of white flowers.
+It flowers in the summer.
 Aesculus parviflora grows from 3 to 5m or 9 to 16ft.

-Plant Aesculus parviflora in the sun, partial shade or full shade, in moist but well-drained soil.
-It is pest-free, but watch out for Coral spot and leaf spot.
+Grow Aesculus parviflora in the sun, partial shade, or full shade.
+Plant it in moist but well-drained soil.
+It is pest-free.
+Watch out for coral spot and leaf spot.
 Aesculus parviflora is a suckering plant so it can be propagated from suckers.
 The flowers attract butterflies.
 It is deer and rabbit-tolerant.
 It does not require pruning except for shaping it.